presi300/personal-site-v2/README.md

 # Presi300.com - A website

-# This branch exists for me to test building/deploying this site with nix

 ## Yeah, it's my personal website...

 ### Yes, it is a MacOS clone made in JS... ish